Have you ever been scared? I mean really scared? This weekend I was scared.

 Thinking back, it is not surprising that these thoughts changed my prayers.
 God became bigger and our flight became smaller.
 It did not become more pleasant--but my perspective changed.

 I do not desire to return to a life of fear.
 Life with God brings freedom.
-If anything is standing in our way, be it fear or insecurity (the blank is endless) we need to think about the river that is flowing through us.
+If anything is standing in our way, be it fear or anything else, we need to think about the river that is flowing through us.

 There is a great children's song that says,